radoslavirha/homeassistant-addons/README.md

 GitHub repository for each add-on.
 Please ensure you are creating the issue on the correct GitHub repository matching the add-on.

-- [Open an issue for the add-on: Data Feeder for LaskaKit interactive map of Czech republic][laskakit-data-feeder-issue]
+- [Open an issue for the add-on: LaskaKit data feeder][laskakit-data-feeder-issue]

 For a general repository issue or add-on ideas [open an issue here][issue]